James F. Byrnes: Later political career

-In his later years, Byrnes became a conservative, with one historian noting how in 1949 he publicly lashed out at the growth of the welfare state and Harry Truman’s Fair Deal.
+In his later years, Byrnes became a conservative, with one historian noting how in 1949 he publicly lashed out at the growth of the welfare state and Harry Truman's Fair Deal.
 Byrnes foresaw that the American South could play a more important role in national politics.
-To hasten that development, he sought to end the region's nearly automatic support of the Democratic Party, which Byrnes believed had grown too liberal and took the "Solid South" for granted at election time but otherwise ignored the region and its needs.
+To hasten that development, he sought to end the region's nearly automatic support for the Democratic Party, which Byrnes believed had grown too liberal and took the "Solid South" for granted at election time, while otherwise ignoring the region and its needs.

 Byrnes endorsed Dwight Eisenhower in 1952, segregationist candidate Harry Byrd in 1956, Richard Nixon in 1960 and 1968, and Barry Goldwater in 1964.
 He gave his private blessing to US Senator Strom Thurmond of South Carolina to bolt from the Democratic Party in 1964 and to declare himself a Republican, but Byrnes himself remained a Democrat.

 In 1965, Byrnes spoke out against the "punishment" and the "humiliation" of South Carolina US Representative Albert Watson, who had been stripped of his congressional seniority by the House Democratic Caucus after endorsing Goldwater for president in 1964.
 Watson then resigned from the House and became a Republican.
 Byrnes endorsed Watson in the 1965 special election to fill the seat, which Watson won.

 Byrnes died at the age of 89, and was interred in the churchyard at Trinity Episcopal Church in Columbia, South Carolina.